Nomex13/Labyrinth/concept.md

 Enemies are slugs.
 Enemies can't see killing machines.
 Enemies can evaporate walls.
 Each 3 turns enemy decides what path it will follow.
 Decision takes 1 turn.
 Enemy prefers path that has less number of walls to evaporate and is shorter.
 After path is selected, the enemy follows it blindly for the next 3 steps.
 If enemy meets a cell in its path that was changed, it will re-decide what path to take.
-Enemies can awake not on the 1st turn, but on 2nd or 3rd or etc.
+Enemies can awake not only on the 1st turn, but on 2nd or 3rd or etc.

 Evaporation takes 1 turn.
 Decision making takes 1 turn.